murgancovka/Survey-with-Netzke/README.md

 * Upgrade database

-* Make admins and users
+* All rights to admins and some limited rights to users

-* l18n
+* l18

 #Some bugs founded?

 * EMAIL	    :   hello@estof.net

-* URL	    :   www.vitalizakharoff.com/blo
+* URL	    :   www.vitalizakharoff.com/blog

 Current version is 0.0.1.